 Where can they find it?

-Oh, that’s on Search Engine Land and I’ll include the link in the show notes.
+Oh, that’s on Search Engine Land.
 Again, marketingspeak.com/200.
 If you do a search for, let’s say, how to tie a tie and you get a featured snippet with a one, two, three, or four lists of things to do, that’s a featured snippet.
 A featured video is like a YouTube video that is the answer instead of a paragraph, a numbered list, a bullet list, or even a table.
 If you type in how to tango into Google, you will get a featured video that isn’t just the whole video, it has the segment of the video that’s specific to how to tango already highlighted and ready for you to go, just hit play.
 That is an example of a Fraggle.

 More examples of Fraggles will show up as you start to understand what you’re looking for.
 These are fragments of pieces of content, whether it’s an article, a video, or whatever and you can jump directly to that part of the content from the Google Search results page, from the SERP.

 That’s a pretty awesome concept that Cindy believes.
 I would agree with her that the knowledge graph is going to be full of these Fraggles, that they’re going to siphon up all of these fragments of content from your websites, from your video libraries, from your PDFs, from everything and create a massive database for them to leverage and keep people within their platform.